sea-bass/pyrobosim/docs/source/setup.rst

     source ./setup/source_pyrobosim.bash

-As documented in the above script, I recommend making a bash function in your ``~/.bashrc`` script so you can easily just call `pyrobosim` from your Terminal to get started.
+As documented in the above script, we recommend making a bash function in your ``~/.bashrc`` script so you can easily just call `pyrobosim` from your Terminal to get started.

 ::